Aysuarex/TicTacToe/README.md

 # TicTacToe  ❌.⭕

 ## Introduction :eyes:
-A cool game of Tictactoe written in C programming Language.
+A cool game of Tictactoe to enjoy at your leisure .

 ## About The Game 🎮